A central limit theorem for the number of excursion set components of Gaussian fields: Proof of the CLT

 \textbf{(2).} We first claim that

 where $N_c(\Lambda_1,f,[\ell,\infty))$ denotes the number of critical points of $f$ in $\Lambda_1$ with level at least~$\ell$.
 To see this, observe that $N_\star(\Lambda_n,f,\ell)$ is bounded by the number of stratified critical points of $f$ in $\Lambda_n$ with height at least $\ell$.
-(For excursion sets this follows since each component inside $\Lambda_n$ must contain a local maximum with height at least $\ell$.
-For level sets this follows because each component is the boundary for an upper and lower excursion component which both intersect $\Lambda_n$, and such components must each contain a stratified critical point in $\Lambda_n$.)
+This is a standard consequence of Morse theory: when raising the level, the topology of the excursion/level set can only change upon passing through a stratified critical point and for each such point the component count can change by at most one.
+Moreover when the level is sufficiently high, the excursion/level set is empty so we must have passed through at least one critical point for each component.
+(See \cite{gp88} for a comprehensive background on the Morse theory of stratified spaces or \cite{han02} for a concise introduction.)
 Since the expected number of stratified critical points in a boundary stratum of $\Lambda_n$ scales like $n^{k}$ where $k\in\{0,1,\dots,d-1\}$ is the dimension of the stratum, by the definition of $\mu_\star$ and stationarity of critical points we have \eqref{e:highell}.
 To finish the proof we claim that